The Machine Interpreter Becomes the Language Gate

 First, classify stakes.
 Tourist information, hallway directions, clinic intake, medication instructions, court testimony, school discipline, safety planning, immigration-adjacent forms, and benefits appeals are not the same risk class.

-Second, preserve human review where rights depend on language.
+Third, preserve qualified human review where rights depend on language.
 HHS's Section 1557 machine-translation rule points in the right direction: critical, technical, rights-affecting material needs qualified human review, not only software confidence.
+For live interpretation, the human fallback should be defined before deployment, not improvised after harm.

-Third, disclose the layer.
-People should know when machine translation is being used, whether a human interpreter is available, whether the translation may contain errors, and how to request correction.
+Fourth, disclose the layer.
+People should know when machine translation, transcription, captioning, speech recognition, or summarization is being used, whether a qualified human interpreter or translator is available, whether the translation may contain errors, and how to request correction.
+This is part of ordinary AI contact disclosure, not a courtesy notice.

-Fourth, keep the source record.
-For high-stakes encounters, institutions should retain the original language, machine output, human correction, time, tool, and final record separately enough to investigate mistakes while respecting privacy and safety.
+Sixth, keep the source record.
+For high-stakes encounters, institutions should retain the original language, machine output, human correction, time, tool, model or product version where available, and final record separately enough to investigate mistakes while respecting privacy and safety.

-Fifth, test locally.
-Translation quality must be tested against the languages, dialects, accents, technical vocabulary, disability contexts, and background-noise conditions the institution actually serves.
+Seventh, test locally.
+Translation quality must be tested against the languages, dialects, accents, technical vocabulary, disability contexts, literacy levels, emotional states, and background-noise conditions the institution actually serves.
+A generic accuracy claim does not answer whether the system works for a particular clinic, shelter, school, call center, courtroom, or transit agency.

 What This Changes

 The machine interpreter is a high-control interface because it sits before understanding.
-It decides whether a person can ask the institution the right question, hear the answer, and recognize when the answer is wrong.
+It decides whether a person can ask the institution the right question, hear the answer, correct the record, and recognize when the answer is wrong.

 This does not mean machine translation should be rejected.
 In emergencies, low-stakes encounters, or places with no immediate alternative, it can be better than silence.
 It can help a nurse begin care, a clerk locate the right desk, a teacher talk to a parent, or a resident understand a notice.